ehousecy/fabric/docs/source/international_languages.md

    Once you've been added to this list, you can add others translators from your workgroup.

+   Also request adding collaborators if you want to be able to assign issues.
+They need to become members of the community by asking core repo maintainers to add those translators to the [`Hyperledger Github Organization`](https://github.com/orgs/hyperledger/teams)

 Congratulations!
 A community of translators can now translate your newly-created language in the `fabric-docs-i18n` repository.